vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/removevp.md

 # Remove Points

-The `!removevp` command is used to remove valor points from a player for the current season of the Battle of Midgard game.
+The `?removevp` command is used to remove valor points from a player for the current season of the Battle of Midgard game.

 ## Usage

-`!removevp <player> <points>`
+`?removevp <player> <points>`

 ## Example

-`!removevp vanderwoodtv 100`
+`?removevp vanderwoodtv 100`

 ## Permissions

-The `!removevp` command can be used by moderators or the streamer.
+The `?removevp` command can be used by moderators or the streamer.